-You might know or be dating someone who is in the early stages of alcoholism.
-Something tells you that they may have an alcohol problem, but they are currently displaying only a few of the recognized symptoms of an alcohol use disorder.
-However, there are some early warning signs that someone may be an alcoholic.
+You might know or be dating someone in the early stages of alcoholism.
+Something tells you that they may have an alcohol problem, but they are currently displaying only a few recognized symptoms of an alcohol use disorder.
+However, some early warning signs indicate someone may be an alcoholic.

 #1.
 Their entire social life revolves around the consumption of alcohol.

 Attending only events where alcohol is available or permitted may be an early sign of alcoholism.
-It’s also possible that hang out with people who drink and avoid those who don’t.
-This person will not attend a Little League game, but will undoubtedly attend a college game where tailgating will take place.
-They may take you to the movies on occasion, but they are eager to get you out of there and into a bar.
+It’s also possible to hang out with people who drink and avoid those who don’t.
+This person will not attend a Little League game but will undoubtedly participate in a college game where tailgating will take place.
+They may take you to the movies occasionally, but they are eager to get you out of there and into a bar.

 #2.
 They drink to de-stress.